Chart Color Schemes

 Tuart Hill shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

 Tuart Hill's educational attainment is notably higher than broader averages.
-Among residents aged 15 and above, 40.9% possess university qualifications, compared to 27.9% in Western Australia (WA) and 29.0% in the Small Area Level 4 (SA4) region.
-Bachelor degrees are most prevalent at 27.1%, followed by postgraduate qualifications at 10.5% and graduate diplomas at 3.3%.
-Vocational credentials are also prominent, with 30.4% of residents holding such qualifications - advanced diplomas account for 11.7% and certificates for 18.7%.
+Among residents aged 15+, 40.9% have university qualifications, compared to 27.9% in WA and 29.0% in the SA4 region.
+University qualifications are led by bachelor degrees at 27.1%, followed by postgraduate qualifications at 10.5% and graduate diplomas at 3.3%.
+Vocational credentials are prominent, with 30.4% of residents aged 15+ holding them – advanced diplomas at 11.7% and certificates at 18.7%.

 Frequently Asked Questions - Education